tatek1993/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing and Middleware

 - [ ] Describe Middleware?

+Middleware provide a way to extend the features provided by the Express framework. they're implemented as functions that handle individual aspects of the application (ex validating)

 - [ ] Describe a Resource?
+A resource is the data/object/etc that is managed by our API endpoints

 - [ ] What can the API return to help clients know if a request was successful?

+res.status(200), or whichever status code fits the situation

 - [ ] How can we partition our application into sub-applications?

+We use routing to break up an app into smaller parts.
+We can have different routers to serve our SPA our API, etc and reach router can have its own middleware and routing.

 ## Minimum Viable Product